haavamoa/xaml-code-experiences/README.md

 The idea is that I want to use this repository as a lookup when facing different scenarios while developing a Xaml based application.
 I would also like to share it with the world! :earth_americas:

-> Note: This is mainly written for Wpf, but the principles can be used while developing a mobile application (with Xamarin) as well.
+> Note: This is mainly written for Wpf, but the principles can be used while developing with Xamarin.Forms as well.

 ## Categories